Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 Occitan is similar to Catalan, whereas Corsican is close to Tuscan-based Italian.
 Besides, French Flemish is also technically a German/Flemish dialect, and Lorraine Franconian is another dialect of West Central German.

-All these languages are also referred to as mixed languages or altogether different tongues.
+All these languages are also referred to as mixed or altogether different tongues.

 The Occitan dialects are a part of the Romance family of languages.
 They are widespread in Southern France (shown in shades of red on the map).

-Franco-Provençal is a Gallo-Romance language that is useful in east-central France and parts of Switzerland and Italy.
+Franco-Provençal is a Gallo-Romance valuable language in east-central France and parts of Switzerland and Italy.

-The southern accent is considered softer and the northern more challenging.
+The southern accent is considered softer, and the northern accent is more challenging.

 However, almost all French dialects used in France are considered mutually intelligible.
-Still, they remain not understood in other parts of the globe.
+Still, they remain ununderstood in other parts of the globe.

 Parisian French of Paris and its surroundings are considered Standard French.
 It is fast and very expressive.